qiaochen/VeloAE/README.md

     - A trained model with "model-name" in the output folder (default ./).
     - A plot showing the training loss curve in the output folder.
     - A new low-dimensional Anndata instance with default name "projection.h5ad" in the output folder (default ./)
-    - An uncolorted figure showing the low-dimensional velocity field, stored in folder './figures'.
+    - An uncolored figure showing the low-dimensional velocity field, stored in folder './figures'.

 Use command line help to investigate more arguments.
 ```